Fisk-University/Archivist-Documentation/customVocabularySample/README.md

 <head><title>YourCollection Vocabulary</title></head>
 <body>
   <h1>YourCollection Vocabulary</h1>
-  <p>This namespace defines custom properties used in the YourCollection archival project at Your University.</p>
+  <p>This namespace defines custom properties used in the YourCollection archival project at your University.</p>
 </body>
 </html>
   ```